INSRapperswil/green-path-optimizer/README.md

   - Parsing of IOAM raw export IPFIX messages ([Telegraf](https://www.influxdata.com/time-series-platform/telegraf/))
   - Persistent storage of efficiency data ([InfluxDB](https://www.influxdata.com/))
   - Visualization of efficiency data ([Grafana](https://grafana.com/))

+**In near futre** it will also contain the following components:

 - **Optimizer** to be developed at [RIPE NCC Green Tech Hackathon](https://labs.ripe.net/author/becha/announcing-the-green-tech-hackathon/) which is capable of:
   - Analyzing the given time series data stored in InfluxDB
   - Proposing configuration changes to route traffic over the most efficient paths between every possible ingress and egress router
   - Trigger configuration update to actually implement the proposed optimization in the network.
+- **Validator** which is to be developed after the hackathon and validates the optimiser's configuration changes to e.g. prevent data from being sent through bottlenecks or certain paths from being overprovisioned.

 ## Introduction